Are Alaskan Malamutes Good with Kids? Family Guide

 - Lifespan: 10-14 yrs

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Alaskan Malamutes have particular requirements based on their large size, heavy shedding level, and genetic predispositions to hip dysplasia and hypothyroidism.
+For Alaskan Malamutes, the inputs that matter most are a large frame, a heavy shedding coat, and breed-level risk for hip dysplasia and hypothyroidism.

 Whether you are researching the Alaskan Malamute for the first time or deepening your knowledge as a current owner, the breed's working lineage is the foundation for understanding their needs.
 High-energy breeds need physical and mental outlets every day — without them, behavioral problems like destructive chewing or excessive barking are common.